allthatilk/CV/README.md

 #### Experience in leadership roles

-* I have taken on leading roles in local Green Party activites in the South West (Coordinator for Mid and East Cornwall Green Party, Treasurer for Cornwall Young Greens, Co-convenor for South West Young Greens).
+* I have previously taken on leading roles in local Green Party activites in the South West (Coordinator for Mid and East Cornwall Green Party, Treasurer for Cornwall Young Greens, Co-convenor for South West Young Greens).
 I enjoy working in teams and I'm not afraid to speak up if things seem to be steering off course or I feel I need the benefit of someone else's expertise.

 #### Skilled organiser